 Most SF residents do not realize that historically only 85% of the water supply is sourced from the Hetch Hetchy Reservoir in Yosemite National Park, the rest comes from 5 local reservoirs right here in the Bay Area.
 The blend percentages may vary depending on the time of the year and other operational factors.
 The combined reservoir system is called the Hetchy Hetchy Regional Water System.

-Last year, some residence became keenly aware of the local reservoir blend when the SFPUC added more water from the San Antonio Reservoir to the mix.
+Last year, some residents became keenly aware of the local reservoir blend when the SFPUC added more water from the San Antonio Reservoir to the mix.
 Complaints of unpleasant earthy, musty odors and flavors poured in.
 Through ground water testing, the cause was found to be a harmless algae byproduct called geosmin.
-The utility stopped adding water from San Antonio and switched over to add water from San Andreas reservoir in Millbrae.
+The utility stopped adding water from San Antonio and added water from the San Andreas reservoir in Millbrae.

 This incident, combined with national news of lead contamination in Flint, has left some people concerned about changes that may impact San Francisco’s water quality.
 Groundwater, aka, well water, contains many minerals, including calcium, magnesium, sodium and bicarbonate.
-Hetch Hetchy water does not because it has been filtered along the slick granite slopes of the Sierra Nevadas.
-While these minerals are benign, nitrates, on the other hand, can make people sick at high levels.
-According to the SF Chronicle, It is possible that source of the nitrates is from leaky sewage pipes and fertilizers.
-The utility tests for about 180 chemicals and scans for a wide range of pesticides have returned negative.
+Hetch Hetchy water does not because it has been filtered along the slick granite slopes of the Sierra Nevada.
+While these minerals are benign, nitrates at high levels, on the other hand, can make people sick.
+According to the SF Chronicle, it is possible that the source of nitrates is from leaky sewage pipes and fertilizers.
+The utility tests for about 180 chemicals, and scans for a wide range of pesticides have returned negative results.

 Map of Blended Ground Water

-Variations in elevation throughout San Francisco will determine who gets the new blended water.
+Variations in elevation throughout San Francisco will determine who gets new blended water.
 This map shows which streets will be supplied blended groundwater.
-Link to detailed map.

-The SFPUC’s is tapping local groundwater as a safety measure against disasters that may disrupt water supply from Hetch Hetchy Regional Water System.
-Forty-Five new, local wells will draw water from the Westside Basin located in an area under Golden Gate Park that extends southward to Burlingame in San Mateo County.
+The SFPUC is tapping local groundwater as a safety measure against disasters which may disrupt water supply from the Hetch Hetchy Regional Water System.
+Forty five new, local wells will draw water from the Westside Basin located in an area under Golden Gate Park that extends southward to Burlingame in San Mateo County.
 The Westside Basin has supplied drinking water to Daly City, San Bruno, and South San Francisco for over 60 years.
 The groundwater has been monitored for the past 10 years and will provide drinking water that meets or exceeds all regulatory safety and quality standards set by the California State Water Resources Control Board, Division of Drinking Water, and the U.S. EPA.